Improbability Driving the narrative

 statements; corroborating evidence would not be needed; and obvious flaws in their statements, supposing she noticed them, could be overlooked.

-The case was brought simply because there happened to be a convenient victim and superficially plausible evidence that Bott knew would never be
+The case was brought because she happened to have a gaggle of witnesses, a convenient victim and superficially

 Working to Procure Injustice - Alice prepares her case